panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 ### 6.2 End the lesson on the most interesting moment

-Sometimes, after a few dozens of chapters or lessons, you might find it complicated to motivate yourself to continue learning.
+Sometimes, after a few dozens of chapters or lessons, you may find difficult to motivate yourself to continue learning.

 I overcome this by finishing the current session on the most interesting part.
 This way I have the interest to start next time.